- Field Service Management

 The first step for field service providers is to set up a desk, email address and dedicated phone number to capture customer complaints.
 Complaints should be handled similar to the way incident tickets are handled and escalated internally through your organization based on the severity level.

-You can also categorize complaints by industry, service type, whether it’s a public service, the value of the contract and contractual commitments.
+The best way to handle customer complaints is to categorize complaints by industry, service type, whether it’s a public service, the value of the contract,, and contractual commitments.
 Customers identified as VIPs can be given a priority pass for direct support by management.

 2. How To Handle Customer Complaints: Clearly define the issue